 This is an old favourite of mine and like all fruit salads, it is really easy to make.
 Sometimes I just toss all the prepared fruit in a little apple juice but, to give this recipe a little bit more of a kick, I have tossed the fruit in a chilli ginger syrup.
 The hint of heat from the chilli and the ginger compliment the cool fruit and excite the tastes buds – lifting this humble fruit salad to make it a really tasty dessert, fit for the end of any meal.

 Not just for Dessert

 If I’m serving a fruit salad as part of an everyday meal, I serve it on its own.
-Not that we eat dessert everyday, but you know what I mean.
-At the end of a special meal, I am tempted to serve it along side a scoop of good vanilla ice cream or a dollop of lightly whipped double cream or crème fraîche.
+Not that we eat dessert every day, but you know what I mean.
+At the end of a special meal, I am tempted to serve it alongside a scoop of good vanilla ice cream or a dollop of lightly whipped double cream or crème fraîche.
 I also often like to eat fruit for breakfast, and somehow a bowl of fruit salad seems so much more substantial than a single piece of fruit.
-Add a bit of natural yogurt and it sets you up for the day.
+Add a bit of natural yoghurt and it sets you up for the day.

 A simple fruit salad served in a lightly spiced chilli ginger syrup.

 - 1 green apple , cored and sliced

 - 1 honeydew melon , seeded halved and cut into cubes